silppuri/webpackets/README.md

 webpack.config.js
 ```

-In the webpack's config file with the enries defined:
+In the webpack's config file with the entries defined:
 ```
 // webpack.config.js
 var config = {